sto3014/LRPhotos/README.md

 * MacOS 10.10 (Yosemite) or later.
 * Windows is not supported.

-## Installation
+## Installaftion

 ---

-1. Download the zip archive from [GitHub](https://github.com/sto3014/LRPhotos/blob/main/target/LRPhotos2.1.1.0_mac.zip).
+1. Download the zip archive from [GitHub](https://github.com/sto3014/LRPhotos/blob/main/target/LRPhotos2.1.2.0_mac.zip).
 2. Extract the archive in the download folder
 3. Copy plug-in, applescript files and automator workflow into ~/Library
    Open a terminal window, change to Downloads/LRPhotos and execute install.sh: